 In and around Fort William, you get spectacular views of Ben Nevis.
 The gondola at the Nevis Range is open all year (except for mid November - mid December) and from the top there are wonderful views of the town, Loch Linnhe and Loch Eil.
-The area is used for skiing and snowboarding in the winter.
+The area is perfect for skiing and snowboarding in the winter.
 Nearby Glen Nevis (where the film Braveheart was made) is a popular walking and climbing area.

 For a pleasant outing take the scenic Road to the Isles to Mallaig (45 miles) where the ferry departs for Skye.
 Along the way you can enjoy beaches such as the Silver Sands at Morar or take a cruise to the Small Isles.
 Day trips on a steam train are available from Fort William to Mallaig during the summer months.